dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 ### The Golden Rule

 We should act as though we are all one and that to harm another is to harm oneself.
-IMO, the 10 Commandments and Noahide laws are rules that someone who truly respects another would not break.
+IMO, the Ten Commandments and Noahide laws are rules that someone who truly respects another would not break.
 Not because they are clearly stated rules, but because someone who equinanimously informs their action with empathy and awareness just wouldn't break those rules.
+Such a person's ethical rules for action might not map up one-to-one with the Ten Commandments, but still, their actions will mostly line up with them.

-- acting as though you literally are the other person
+### We Are All One

-  - if we are all one, then this is true
+If we truly are all one, then harming another person is equivalent to harming oneself.
+This is why I try to extend the Golden Rule to perceiving situations and interactions as though I am literally the other person or people involved.
+I will try to see the world through their eyes.
+This and the Golden Rule are really the most important aspects -- and I'm not sure that these are two separate things.

-- this is really the most important aspect
+Almost everything else could be dropped or redefined.

-  - almost everything else could be dropped or redefined
+At that point, one needs to decide on relative or absolute morality: relativism vs. moral universalism of Kant.
+This requires universalability, which dictates that for an action to be permissable, it must apply equally to every situation and every person.
+It is nearly impossible, but incredibly admirable to adhere to Kant's philosophy, as it almost entirely nullifies your space of potential actions.

-  - also, one has to decide on:
+Also, it is incredibly hard to practice empathetic behavior if people warp the perception of you, so that you're a pariah.
+It's not an excuse to limit one's interactions with others or restrict empathy, but it is really hard to practice compassion or provide values to others when one has no income and practically nothing to give.

-    - relative or absolute morality
+Furthermore it's incredibly hard to see the world through someone's eyes when they see you as a miserable useless piece of shit and they never intend on allowing others to see you in an honest light.
+Why would I want to view their perspective, when all they intend is to limit me, no matter what I do?
+Of course, it is still crucial to try because you can only connect with someone by empathizing with them.

-    - relativism and/or utilitarianism vs. pragmatic expression of philosophy
+### Negative, Neutral, and Positive

-    - each has their dangers
+Obviously, I miss the mark on compassion and the Golden Rule quite often.
+It is one thing to do no harm and seek neutrality with the world.
+For the most part, this is easy for me.
+But it is another thing entirely to contribute to the world around you.
+Just because you don't harm another doesn't mean you're actively giving back.
+If you don't expend time, energy, and resources contributing positively to the people around you, you'll find yourself pretty isolated.
+If someone seeks to strip you of your resources to rob you of your capability to positively influence people around you, this is incredibly depressing.

 ### The Unknown